On the stability of utilitarian aggregation: Introduction

+While the standard Pareto principles characterize precise forms of utilitarian aggregation, economic models of behavior are only approximations of reality, and we should not expect their assumptions to hold exactly.
 In fact, many theoretical results in individual and collective decision-making rely on exact conditions that are false in many significant situations.
-This raises an important question about the extent to which the conclusions of these results can be preserved while modifying or weakening their underlying assumptions.
-In particular, for the exact versions of utilitarian aggregation, when the precise conditions required by the Pareto unanimity principles are not met, we seek conditions under which the strong conclusion of linear aggregation still holds, at least approximately.
+This raises an important question about the extent to which the conclusions of these results can be preserved when their underlying assumptions are modified or weakened.
+For example, a decision maker (DM) seeking to provide a social assessment of competing alternatives may not enforce Pareto unanimity in every comparison, instead accepting alternatives that are merely near-optimal.
+Hence, when the precise conditions required by the Pareto unanimity principles are not met -- and so exact utilitarian aggregation does not obtain -- we seek conditions under which the strong conclusion of linear aggregation still holds, at least approximately.

 This paper shows that the conclusions of Harsanyi’s aggregation theorem hold approximately when its assumptions are nearly satisfied.
-Our main goal is to define and characterize the concept of approximate utilitarian aggregation for expected utility profiles.
-To this end, we explore weaker variants of the standard Pareto conditions and establish that an approximate form of utilitarian aggregation can still be achieved when these conditions are met.
-More specifically, we study how $u_{0}$, which will be referred to here as the DM's utility instead of a social utility or group utility function, relates to individual utilities $u_{i}$ in such a setting.\footnote{This particular interpretation of $u_{0}$ allows us to set aside the problem’s equally important, deeper social choice aspects and focus on its decision-theoretic implications for preference aggregation.} Under our near Pareto unanimity conditions, we prove that instead of $u_{0}$ being identical to a utilitarian aggregator $w$ as in (\ref{equation: formula w}), a residual term $r(x)$ appears such that
+Our main goal is to define and characterize the notion of approximate utilitarian aggregation within an expected utility framework.
+We study how $u_{0}$, which we refer to here as the DM's utility rather than a social or group utility function, relates to individual utilities $u_{i}$ under weaker variants of the standard Pareto conditions.
+These variants relax the standard Pareto constraints, requiring only that the DM's choices be near-optimal rather than fully consistent with unanimous preferences.
+Allowing this form of satisficing behavior introduces flexibility into the aggregation procedure and permits us to quantify departures from utilitarianism.
+We show that the extent to which the Pareto principles are violated bounds the distance from $u_{0}$ to the set of utilitarian aggregators.
+Moreover, in many important settings, we obtain an exact quantitative relationship between this distance and the degree of violation of the Pareto principles.

+More specifically, under our near Pareto unanimity conditions, we prove that, rather than $u_{0}$ being identical to a utilitarian aggregator $w$ as in (\ref{equation: formula w}), a residual term $r(x)$ arises, so that

-The relative significance of the term $r(x)$ in (\ref{equation: u0 = w + r}) is bounded by a multiple of the nonnegative parameter $\epsilon$ that quantifies the extent to which the standard Pareto unanimity conditions are violated.
-Likewise, we also show that our weaker Pareto principles are equivalent to the expression
+The magnitude of $r(x)$ in (\ref{equation: u0 = w + r}) is at most half of the positive parameter $\epsilon$ that bounds the extent to which the standard Pareto unanimity conditions are violated.
+Likewise, we show that our weaker Pareto principles are equivalent to a representation of the form